stcucufa/epistrophy/doc/manual.md

     * `finalChildFiberDidJoin(child)`: this is called after `childFiberDidJoin` and may return `true` to cause the join to end immediately, even if there are still children that have not ended.
-* `seq` is a special case of spawning and joining: it spawns a child fiber and yields, with the child fiber beginning _immediately_ (even before any other child fibers that may have been spawned in the same instant), resuming when the child has ended with the child value.
-In effect, the parent fiber behaves as if the child fiber instructions had been inserted in its own list of instructions.

 At runtime, fiber instances are not `Fiber` objects but rather `ScheduledFiber` objects, and have the following additional properties and methods: